PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 As a thank you, we will give you $50 credit for our [merch shop](https://merch.posthog.com/).

 ## Managing candidates

 We manage all of our candidates in [Workable](https://posthog.workable.com/backend) - please ask Eltje or Charles for an invite to view candidates, leave feedback, and schedule meetings.

 Make sure you record all candidate-related comms on Workable so we can ensure we provide all candidates with the best experience we possibly can - even if they are unsuccessful, they should come away feeling like they had a great interaction with PostHog.

-Expand: Workable is a pretty intuitive platform to use, but here are a few helpful tips to get you going
+Workable is a pretty intuitive platform to use, but here are a few helpful tips to get you going

 *   [A guide to getting started with the basics](https://help.workable.com/hc/en-us/articles/360038712074-Hiring-Manager-Getting-Started-) - this is pretty much everything you need if you are mainly using Workable to leave feedback on candidates you've met, but are otherwise not involved in the recruitment process.
 *   Link your Gmail account in Settings if you are in direct contact with candidates - this means any emails you send directly from your inbox will automatically be captured on their Workable record for everyone on the hiring team to see.